rht-labs/openshift-sonarqube/README.md

 H2 DB and local authentication, but you can pass in configuration properties as listed below to customize the runtime.

 ## Plugin Installation
-When the container is run, the environment variable "SONAR_PLUGIN_LIST" should contain a space separated list of plugins which should be installed on the container's first startup.
+When the container image is built, the environment variable "SONAR_PLUGINS_LIST" should contain a space separated list of plugins which should be installed.
+More plugins can always be installed later as well.

 ## Configuration
 Some configuration settings are well defined, but you can always pass additional configuration using the catchall